MicrosoftDocs/windows-itpro-docs/education/windows/take-a-test-single-pc.md

 - ✅ <b>Windows 11</b>
 - ✅ <b>Windows 11 SE</b>
 ---
-# Set up Take a Test on a single PC
+# Set up Take a Test on a single device

 To configure [Take a Test](take-tests-in-windows-10.md) on a single PC, follow the guidance in this topic.